bagarozzi/minikube-examples/minikube/simple-ingress/readme.md

 ```bash
 curl --resolve "www.example.com:80:127.0.0.1" -i http://www.example.com
 ```
+This command is needed for two reasons:
+- To bypass the local DNS
-This command is needed because in Minikube every service is exposed on ```localhost``` therefore the Ingress controller can't route correctly to the service requested.
+- Because in Minikube every service is exposed on ```localhost``` therefore the Ingress controller can't route correctly to the service requested.
 This command puts inside the HTTP header the requested path.
 It will return a response like this:
 ```
 HTTP/1.1 200 OK